amraboelela/iOS-GuideBlocks/README.md

 You can contribute to https://guideblocks.org by wrapping a code element that would be useful for others to use.
 The process is:

 1. Get an account at [https://dashboard.contextu.al](https://dashboard.contextu.al), you will need this to test your new GuideBlock.
-2. Clone this repo
+2. Fork this repo
 3. Create a new branch with your GuideBlock name
 4. Add your code: maybe it is yours or maybe it is some public available source on the internet.
 Isolate the functional elements.
 5. [Wrap your code following these instructions](https://github.com/GuideBlocks-org#how-do-i-make-a-guideblock)
 6. Test it out with a sample app in and the Contextual Dashboard.
 Push this sammple app to a public repo or use the [AirBnB Sample](https://github.com/contextu-al/AirBnB-iOS)
 7. Create a GuideBlock.yaml in the directory of the each GuideBlock inside the iOS-GuideBlocks repo - see the template below.
 Be sure to add the sample app repo/branch that you have used into the GuideBlock.yaml
 8. Create a README.md in the root directory to tell users how to use the GuideBlock (mapping parameters and adding to the extensibility section of the Dashboard)
-9. Commit, Push and create a PR.
+9. Commit, create a PR to "develop" branch.
 10. Sit back, relax, have a bubble tea and wait for approval!